awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 # Microsoft SQL Server on Amazon RDS<a name="CHAP_SQLServer"></a>

 Amazon RDS supports DB instances running several versions and editions of Microsoft SQL Server\.
-The most recent supported version of each major version is shown following\.
-For the full list of supported versions, editions, and RDS engine versions, see [Version and Feature Support on Amazon RDS](#SQLServer.Concepts.General.FeatureSupport)\.
+The most recent supported version of each major version is shown here\.
+For the full list of supported versions, editions, and RDS engine versions, see [Microsoft SQL Server Versions on Amazon RDS](#SQLServer.Concepts.General.VersionSupport)\.
-+ SQL Server 2017 RTM CU13 14\.00\.3049\.1, released per [KB4466404](https://support.microsoft.com/en-us/help/4483666/on-demand-hotfix-update-package-for-sql-server-2017-cu13) on January 01, 2019\.
++ SQL Server 2017 CU16 14\.00\.3223\.3, released per [KB4508218](https://support.microsoft.com/en-us/help/4508218/cumulative-update-16-for-sql-server-2017) on August 01, 2019\.
 + SQL Server 2016 SP2 CU8 13\.00\.5426\.0, released per [KB4505830](https://support.microsoft.com/en-us/help/4505830/cumulative-update-8-for-sql-server-2016-sp2) on July 31, 2019\.
-+ SQL Server 2014 SP2 CU10 12\.00\.5571\.0, released per [KB4052725](https://support.microsoft.com/en-us/help/2936603/sql-server-2014-build-versions) on January 16, 2018\.
++ SQL Server 2014 SP3 CU3 12\.00\.6293\.0, released per [KB4505422](https://support.microsoft.com/en-us/help/4505422/security-update-for-sql-server-2014-sp3-cu3) on July 09, 2019\.
-+ SQL Server 2012 SP4 GDR 11\.00\.7462\.6, released per [KB4057116](https://support.microsoft.com/en-us/help/4057116/security-update-for-vulnerabilities-in-sql-server) on January 12, 2017\.
++ SQL Server 2012 SP4 GDR 11\.0\.7462\.6, released per [KB4057116](https://support.microsoft.com/en-us/help/4057116/security-update-for-vulnerabilities-in-sql-server) on January 12, 2018\.
 + SQL Server 2008: It is no longer possible to provision new instances in any region\.
 Amazon RDS is actively migrating existing instances off this version\.

 For information about licensing for SQL Server, see [Licensing Microsoft SQL Server on Amazon RDS](SQLServer.Concepts.General.Licensing.md)\.
 For information about SQL Server builds, see this Microsoft support article about [the latest SQL Server builds](https://support.microsoft.com/en-us/help/957826)\.

 With Amazon RDS, you can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running SQL Server can be used inside a VPC\.
 You can also use SSL to connect to a DB instance running SQL Server, and you can use TDE to encrypt data at rest\.
 Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\) as a high\-availability, failover solution\.

-In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
+To deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Microsoft SQL Server Management Studio\.
 Amazon RDS does not allow direct host access to a DB instance via Telnet, Secure Shell \(SSH\), or Windows Remote Desktop Connection\.
 When you create a DB instance, the master user is assigned to the *db\_owner* role for all user databases on that instance, and has all database\-level permissions except for those that are used for backups\.
 Amazon RDS manages backups for you\.

 Before creating your first DB instance, you should complete the steps in the setting up section of this guide\.
 For more information, see [Setting Up for Amazon RDS](CHAP_SettingUp.md)\.